IETF-Hackathon/ietf-hackathon/CONTRIBUTING.md

 A participant in any IETF activity is deemed to accept all IETF rules of process, as documented in Best Current Practices RFCs and IESG Statements.

 A participant in any IETF activity acknowledges that written, audio and video records of meetings may be made and may be available to the public.

+## IPR and Code Contribution Guideline

+All hackathon participants are free to work on any code.
+The rules regarding that code are what each participant's organization and/or open source project says they are.
+The code itself is not an IETF contribution.
+Discussions, presentations, and demos done as part of the hackathon are the same type of IETF contributions as those made in working groups; therefore, the usual IETF copyright and/or IPR disclosure rules apply.